pnp/pnpcore/samples/Demo.WPF/README.md

 - In App registrations, click __New registration__

 - Enter a name for your new app, make sure *Accounts in this organizational directory only* is selected.
-As the Redirect URI, in Web platform enter __http://localhost__ (only needed if you want use an interactive authentication flow)
+As the Redirect URI, in the *Mobile and desktop applications* platform enter __http://localhost__ (only needed if you want use an interactive authentication flow)

 - Under __Implicit grant__ section, check __ID tokens__ and __Access tokens__